-Junho came to BSB in 2015 as a low A2 at the start of Year 12 with a dream to study art at Central St Martins College, one of the most prestigious art schools not only in the UK, but the world.
-After applying himself non-stop, Junho scored a grade of 6 in English B SL in the May 2017 IBDP exam session and was named the Young Artist of the Year in his first year of study at Central St Martins in London.
+Junho came to BSB as a low A2 at the start of Year 12 with a dream to study art at Central St Martins College, one of the most prestigious art schools not only in the UK, but the world.
+After applying himself non-stop, Junho scored a grade of 6 in IBDP English B SL and was named the Young Artist of the Year in his first year of study at Central St Martins in London.